 When you're working out at the gym, you'll likely see people do these five exercises all the time.
-And while those dudes are usually breaking a sweat, thinking that they're doing things right, in reality, they're really just messing up their bodies.
+And while those dudes are usually breaking a sweat (thinking that they're doing things right), in reality, they're putting themselves at risk for muscle strain and injury.

 Craig Ballantyne, C.T.T., is a fitness expert and creator of Turbulence Training, a popular high-intensity weight loss system.